bradreeder/CV/README.md

 ## SKILLS

-I am a natural empath and mediator with a systems approach to problem-solving.
-This enables me to find root problems in experiences, understand the needs of multiple stakeholders, and effectively communicate and work with others to identify strategies that address them.
+I am a natural empath, mediator, and listener.
+This has enabled me to find root problems in systems and experiences, understand the needs of multiple stakeholders, and effectively collaborate to identify strategies that address them.

 My core skillset is immersive research, a continuous learning mindset, and strong communication & presentation skills.
 I have experience working with the following technologies and am quick to pick up new tools and software:

 | Languages | Frameworks/Libraries | Testing   | Tools/Others | Databases | UX
 |:---------:|:--------------------:|:---------:|:------------:|:---------:| :----: |